AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 - **AVX-26205** - The number of available threads in strongSwan was increased to improve scalability and support more than 2000 tunnels.
 - **AVX-26374** - The Controller database had empty peer IPs for tunnels between Transit Gateways and CloudN.
 This prevented the gateway snapshot creation, and also prevented configuration/route updates from being propagated to the gateway.
 This software patch script will correct the Controller database entries.

-**Known Issues in Aviatrix Release 6.7.1376**

-- **AVX-25256** - A control plane service running on a gateway consumes multiple gigabytes of memory when there are many IPsec tunnels.

 6.6.5712 (08/02/2022)
 =========================